-Super PAC
+Super PACs

-The independent expenditure only PAC-commonly referred to as a "Super PAC"-is the newest development in campaign finance law.
+The independent expenditure only PAC - commonly referred to as a "Super PAC" - is a more recent development to campaign finance law.
+It may not make contributions, either direct or inkind, to federal candidates.
 In SpeechNow.org v.
 FEC, the U.S. Court of Appeals for the District of Columbia held that if a PAC makes independent expenditures only and does not make any direct monetary or in-kind contributions to federal candidates, the PAC may accept unlimited contributions from individual donors.
 Subsequently, the FEC issued two advisory opinions that a Super PAC may also receive unlimited contributions from domestic corporations and unions.
+As such, a 501(c)(4) organization may contribute to a Super PAC as a political or secondary activity.
 A Super PAC must register with and report its activities to the FEC.